-- Drinking plenty of water / juice

-- Eating fruit and green vegetables especially broccoli

-- Eat roughage, for example. bran / oats.
+- Drinking plenty of water or juice - Eating fruit and green vegetables, especially broccoli - Eating plenty of roughage, such as bran or oats

-Will there be bleeding?
+Will there be any bleeding?

 After the operation, you may have some vaginal bleeding and you will need to wear a sanitary pad.
 We advise that you do not use tampons.
 Your vaginal loss should change to a creamy discharge over the next 2 to 3 weeks.
-If you have any new pain, fresh bleeding or bad smelling discharge after you go home, you should contact your GP.
+(If you have any new pain, fresh bleeding or bad smelling discharge after you go home, you should contact your GP).

-Will I have stitches?
+Will I have any stitches?

-You have some stitches on the small incisions on your abdomen which normally dissolve 2 to 3 weeks after your operation.
-If you have had a vaginal repair, you will have vaginal stitches, which are dissolvable.
+You will have vaginal stitches, which are dissolvable.
 Threads may come away for up to three months, which is quite normal.

-How will I cough?
+Will I be able to cough?